marioy47/blog-site/posts/js-functional-programming-intro/index.md

 Recently, with the advent of [React Hooks](https://reactjs.org/docs/hooks-intro.html), it seems that Functional Programming is again in the spotlight.
 So let's take a look at what does it mean that JavaScript is functional and what are the benefits.

-This is the first part of a small mini series where I'll be discusins functional programning in JavaScript.
+This is the first part of a small mini series where I'll be discussing functional programming in JavaScript.
 [On part 2](/js-functional-programming-concepts) I'll dig deeper on the core concepts of functional programming.
 An [in part 3](/js-functional-programming-patters) I'll introduce some programming patterns that can be used with functional programming like [Composition](https://en.wikipedia.org/wiki/Function_composition_%28computer_science%29) and [Currying](https://en.wikipedia.org/wiki/Currying).

 ## TOC